 The Kiss Thief is a dark mafia fiction with an arranged marriage, a marriage of convenience between a very young daughter of a mafia guy.
 Her father arranges for her to marry an older man, the senator who does dabble in the mafia, Wolfe, who has his plan.
 He wants to take down the mafia, especially Francesca’s father.
 As she’s so young, so innocent, Wolfe expects her to be a pushover.
 But luckily, our heroine is not a pushover and stands up to him.

 I love Francesca’s character development.
 In this book, she grows and learns to stand up for herself.
 There is a ton of steam.
 It does dabble not in Mafia but politics.
-Also, there are age gaps and angst tropes, especially towards the end, where the hero has to grovel a bit.
+Also, there are age gaps and angst tropes, especially toward the end, where the hero has to grovel a bit.
 There are no plot twists or surprises, and the story is a little bit predictable/boring.
 But it is a fantastic arranged marriage mafia romance you must read.

 Author: LJ Shen